Gauge Symmetry in Quantum Simulation: Validation of Convergence Criteria

 This is a special case of the standard embedding of S$^n$ into $\mathbb{R}^{n+1}$.
 As a counterpart of \eqref{eq:orbifold_Hamiltonian_for_strong_copuling}, we will study the following Hamiltonian consisting of $n+1$ bosons:

+This corresponds to dropping the second and third lines of \eqref{eq:orbifold_Hamiltonian}, which is the counterpart of the strong-coupling limit of the Kogut-Susskind Hamiltonian.
 Interpreting the radial coordinate as a scalar $\phi$, i.e., $\sum_{a=1}^{n+1}x_a^2=e^{2\phi}$, the second term is the scalar mass term $\frac{m^2}{2}\phi^2$.
 When mass is large, $\phi$ vanishes, and the low-energy states are restricted to the unit sphere S$^n$.
 This is the same mechanism as that for the SU($N$) embedded into $\mathbb{R}^{2N^2}$.
 For $n=3$, we obtain the example of the orbifold lattice discussed above.
 For $n=1$, we obtain U(1) embedded into $\mathbb{C}=\mathbb{R}^2$.
 Note that, for SU(2), this setup (four bosons per link) is likely to be more useful for quantum simulations than the original formulation (eight bosons per link) because the number of qubits and quantum gates necessary for quantum simulations can be reduced significantly.

 This setup makes the numerical test tractable with a laptop for $n=1,2$, and $3$.
 As we show in Supplementary Material~\ref{Supplementary_Material:singlet_simulation}, this gives a testbed for the singlet-projection protocol discussed in Sec.~\ref{sec:singlet_simulation}, too.